-- § 2.
+§ 2.
 If the regulations do not call for a public oral thesis defence, students are allowed access, on request, to their supervisor's and assessors' reasoned report and the proposed exam mark.
-On the basis of the report, students may decide to request a public oral defense of their thesis before the supervisor and assessors concerned. - § 3.
-On the basis of a reasoned report, a public oral thesis defense may be imposed on the student concerned. - § 4.
-If all students are required to conduct a public oral thesis defense, the supplementary faculty teaching and examination regulations shall specify whether the student is to receive a qualitative assessment prior to the defense. - § 5.
+On the basis of the report, students may decide to request a public oral defense of their thesis before the supervisor and assessors concerned.

+§ 3.
+On the basis of a reasoned report, a public oral thesis defense may be imposed on the student concerned.

+§ 4.
+If all students are required to conduct a public oral thesis defense, the supplementary faculty teaching and examination regulations shall specify whether the student is to receive a qualitative assessment prior to the defense.

+§ 5.
 The supplementary faculty regulations may set out a procedure to deviate from the public nature of the oral defense.
-The decision to abolish the public nature of the defense must at all times be justified by extraordinary circumstances. - § 6.
+The decision to abolish the public nature of the defense must at all times be justified by extraordinary circumstances.

+§ 6.
 The supplementary faculty teaching and examination regulations may establish a procedure for replacing a supervisor or assessor who cannot attend the oral defense due to circumstances beyond his control or reason of legal impediment.

+In the above case, the colleague presiding over the defense may pose the questions provided to him or her in advance by the supervisor or panel member.